Must a Person Honor and Mourn for an Abusive Parent?

 Others argue that an abusive parent should be defined as a rasha, a wicked person, which would then alleviate the child of his kibbud av v’em obligations (regarding honoring a wicked parent in general, see SA YD 240:18, Shakh no. 20, Pithei Teshuvah, no. 15, and Yabia Omer 8:21).
 While I do not question for a minute that many abusive parents are indeed reshaim, I am leery of using this halakhic argument.
 I do not want to be in the business of labeling who is or is not a rasha.
 People and relationships are complex.
 The acts might be wicked acts, but not everyone who emotionally abuses her child is an evil person.
 For me, the point to underscore is that self-care comes first.

 When it comes to shiva, Rema rules that this is an independent obligation and not just performed to honor the deceased.
 Other poskim disagree and rule that shiva is primarily for the deceased (see SA YD 344:10 and Pithei Teshuvah, no. 2).
-A child who does not wish to sit shiva for an abusive parent can certainly rely on the latter opinion, and is not obligated to show the honor otherwise due to a deceased parent.
+A child who has come to the determination that it is not healthy for him to sit shiva for an abusive parent can certainly rely on the latter opinion, and is not obligated to show the honor otherwise due to a deceased parent.
 Following the same logic, one would also not be required to say Kaddish and Yizkor.

 Honoring one’s parents is a weighty Biblical mitzvah.
 But there are other things that matter more.
 Taking care of one’s health and well-being is one of them.